 complete my degree in Veterinary Science

-Pets at Home: Three dogs, Lucky, Diesel, and Savannah
+Pets at Home: Two rescue dogs, Lucky and Savannah.

 Joined PWVA: Originally in 2004-2008 happily rejoined the team in October 2013